MIPS/gcc/gcc/config/aarch64/aarch64-sve.md

 ;;   access spill slots via LD1 and ST1, using secondary reloads to ;;   reserve a predicate register.

+;; These constants are used as a const_int in some predicated unspecs, ;; after the predicate operand itself.
+(define_constants
+  [; Indicates that some lanes might be inactive and that the instruction ; must not operate on inactive inputs if doing so could induce a fault.
+   (SVE_FORBID_NEW_FAULTS 0)

+   ; Indicates either that all lanes are active or that the instruction may ; operate on inactive inputs even if doing so could induce a fault.
+   (SVE_ALLOW_NEW_FAULTS 1)])

 ;; SVE data moves.
 (define_expand "mov<mode>"